 The Gubeikou section of the Great Wall is a bit over two hours outside Beijing and connects to the Jinshanling section.
 Unlike Jinshanling, Mutianyu, and Badaling, where the Great Wall has been restored to a picture-perfect and safe state, Gubeikou is in its original condition.

 The Great Wall at Gubeikou is crumbling, much of it has no safety ledges, and it has a lot of loose rock.
 That said, Gubeikou offers unique insight into the history of the Wall and outstanding views of its original, unrestored state, making it great for those who are accustomed to hiking in wild areas.

-Gubeikou functioned as the north gate of Beijing and thus has important military significance, being the site of many battles throughout history.
+Gubeikou, which means “ancient northern pass” in Chinese, functioned as the north gate of Beijing and thus has important military significance, being the site of more than 100 battles throughout history.
 The most recent one was the Defense of the Great Wall, a campaign between the armies of the Republic of China and Empire of Japan in 1933.
 Today, when you stroll along the Gubeikou Great Wall, you can still see the marks of war on the Great Wall.

 Defense of the Great Wall

 Following this hiking route up and down low hills, you will pass through many watchtowers, including the famous General Watchtower and 24-eye Watchtower.
-This hike is a moderate difficulty and suitable for most visitors including children.
+This hike is of moderate difficulty and suitable for most visitors, including children.
 However, since this section is unrepaired and there are many loose bricks and unprotected drops, you will still need to be very careful.

 Hike Gubeikou Great Wall